dal-liu/almost-cc/README.md

 #### L2

 Introduces variables.
-The L2 compiler performs register allocation using the Iterated Register Coalescing algorithm by George and Appel, 1996.
+The L2 compiler performs register allocation using the Iterated Register Coalescing algorithm (George and Appel, 1996).

 #### L3